We are Social:

 • Better nutrition and digestion due to improved chewing (1)

-In this article, we list the pros and cons to suction dentures, implant-retained dentures and All-On-4® dental implants.
+In this article, we list the pros and cons to suction dentures, implant-retained dentures and full arch dental implants (All-on-4®).
 If you would like to speak with a member of the Perth Dental Implant Centre team about your dental implant needs, contact us today.

 Suction or full dentures offer a reliable way to replace either all or some missing teeth.
 Dentures have a stigma of being bulky and ill-fitting, however modern dentures of today can be a high-quality and natural-looking prosthetic solution to replacing missing teeth.